Liberia entry requirements for Libya passport holders

 Frequently asked questions

 No. There is no visa-on-arrival facility for Libyan nationals.
-You must obtain a visa from a Liberian embassy or consulate before you travel.
+You must obtain an e-visa online before you travel.

-Processing typically takes 2 to 4 weeks, but it can vary by embassy.
-Apply at least a month before your planned departure to be safe.
+Processing typically takes up to 5 business days.
+Apply at least a week before your planned departure to be safe.

 Yes.
 You must present a valid yellow fever vaccination certificate (yellow card) upon arrival.
 Without it, you may be denied entry or forced to get vaccinated at the airport.